pbatard/RaspberryPiPkg/Readme.md

 ## Ubuntu

-[Ubuntu 18.04 LTS](http://releases.ubuntu.com/18.04/) has been tested and confirmed to work, including its installation process.
+[Ubuntu 18.04 LTS](http://releases.ubuntu.com/18.04/) has been tested and confirmed to work, on a Raspberry 3 Model B, including the installation process.
+Note however that network installation and networking may not work on the Model B+, due to the `lan78xx` Linux driver still requiring some support.

-Below are the steps you can follow to install Ubuntu LTS onto an SD card:
+Below are the steps you can follow to install Ubuntu LTS onto SD/USB:
 * Download the latest Ubuntu LTS ARM64 [`mini.iso`](http://ports.ubuntu.com/ubuntu-ports/dists/bionic/main/installer-arm64/current/images/netboot/mini.iso).
-* Partition the uSD as MBR and create a ~200 MB FAT32 partition on it with MBR type `0x0c`.
+* Partition the media as MBR and create a ~200 MB FAT32 partition on it with MBR type `0x0c`.
   Note: Do not be tempted to use GPT partition scheme or `0xef` (EFI System Partition) for the type, as none of these are supported by the Raspberry Pi's internal boot rom.
 * Extract the full content of the ISO onto the partition you created.